openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 1. Check if `pod` is a static pod
    - Skips modification attempt if it is static.
 2. Checks if currently running cluster has global identifier for partitioning set
-   - Skips modification if identifier partitioning set to `None`
+   - Skips modification if identifier partitioning set to `None` unless Single Node, will check with old logic to maintain upgrade for Single-Node 4.11 -> 4.12.
 3. Checks what resource limits and requests are set on the pod
    - Skips modification if QoS is guaranteed or both limits and requests are set
    - Skips modification if after update the QoS is changed